Easy 30 Minute Chili

 I used my dad’s award-winning chili recipe as a base for this recipe.
 I added a few yummy extras and revised the amount of some of the ingredients that were used in the original recipe.
 Brad and I also love bison; so instead of ground turkey, chicken or beef we made our chili with ground bison.
 If you’re a meat eater and you’ve never given bison a try, you really should.
 It’s much leaner than even your lean cuts of beef and, in my opinion, tastier than ground chicken and turkey.
 Buffalo spend their lives on grass, not in feedlots and they are not subjected to questionable drugs, chemicals or hormones.
 Bison tastes very similar to high-quality beef with a slightly sweeter richer flavor.
 The popularity of bison meat continues to grow and you will likely find it at your local grocery store.
 The two large grocery stores in my area- Kroger and HEB both carry grass-fed lean bison steaks and ground meat.

-- 1 lb. lean ground meat (we used ground bison)
+- 1 lb. lean ground meat (I used extra lean ground turkey)

-- 1 (15 oz.) can black beans, undrained (any of your favorite bean variety will work)
+- 1 15 oz. can black or kidney beans, undrained (any of your favorite bean variety will work)

 - Heat a large skillet over medium-high heat and cook ground meat until no longer pink.

-- Meanwhile, combine all other ingredients in a large pot, bring to a boil, decrease heat and simmer for about 30 minutes.
+- Meanwhile, add onion and bell pepper to a large pot and sauté until soft.
+Then, combine all other ingredients with onion and bell pepper, bring to a boil, decrease heat and simmer for about 30 minutes.
 Add the meat in with all of the other ingredients when it is cooked.

 - Chili is ready to go and delicious after 30 minutes, but the leftover chili (after the seasonings have had a chance to meld) is amazing.